Resources Safety and Health Queensland Bill 2019

 Noes (41)

-Supports the bill as a step in the right direction for mine safety reform but criticises the government for failing to implement the full recommendations of the Coal Workers' Pneumoconiosis Select Committee, particularly the establishment of the Mine Safety and Health Authority in Mackay.
+Acknowledged the bill is a step in the right direction for mine safety reform but argued it falls well short of expectations, particularly the failure to establish the Mine Safety and Health Authority in Mackay as recommended by the Coal Workers' Pneumoconiosis Select Committee.

 “This bill will make a real, positive difference to the safety and health of all workers in Queensland resources industries.”— 2020-02-04View Hansard

-Supports the bill and acknowledges the hard work of all involved, while backing the shadow minister's call for a full parliamentary inquiry into mine safety to examine past issues and improve future outcomes.
+Supported the bill and acknowledged the hard work of the minister, shadow minister and committee members.
+Backed the shadow minister's call for a full parliamentary inquiry into mine safety while expressing no blame game.

 “The LNP will not be opposing this legislation because we place the health and safety of our natural resources workers as the highest priority for that industry.”— 2020-02-04View Hansard